Aufgrund der vorrübergehende Publikumssperre werden aktuell keine Sprechzeiten angeboten.

 Youngeun Koo is a PhD candidate in Korean Studies at Tübingen University.
-Her doctoral project investigates the development of intercountry adoption from South Korea during the period between 1953 and 1979, drawing on archival and oral data collected from South Korea, Sweden, Denmark and the USA.
+Her thesis examines the development of intercountry adoption from South Korea between 1961 and 1979, drawing on archival materials and oral histories collected from South Korea, Sweden, Denmark and the USA.
 She holds an MSc in Migration Studies from the University of Oxford and a BA in History Education from Korea University.
-Her research interests include intercountry adoption, needy children and family; welfare and the state; mobility, migration and transnationalism; questions of belonging and identity.
-At Tübingen, she also convenes BA courses on Korean migration and adoption.
+Her research interests include intercountry adoption, family and “children in need”; welfare, the state and the voluntary sector; mobility, migration and transnationalism; questions of belonging and identity.
+At Tübingen, she also convenes BA courses on Korean migration and social welfare.

 MSc Migration Studies (Anthropology and International Development)

 Goldsmiths University of London

 - The Children of Korea: The State and Welfare

 - Researching Trans/national Korea: The State and individuals

 Koo, Youngeun. "‘We Deserve to Be Here’: The Development of Adoption Critiques by Transnational Korean Adoptees in Denmark."
 Anthropology Matters 19, no. 1 (2019): 35-71.(https://www.anthropologymatters.com/index.php/anth_matters/article/view/508)